Buada District

 Buada is a district in the Pacific nation of Nauru.
 It is the only district in Buada Constituency.
-It has a population of 739 (2011).
+It has a population of 969 (2021).
+Several things are special about Buada compared to the coastal areas, it is entirely inland, it has a lagoon, and the soil and vegetation here are richer.

 Geography

 The only landlocked district in the Republic of Nauru, it is in the southwestern part of the island and covers the central Buada Lagoon.
 Buada is a fertile piece in Nauru and mostly wet and tropical due to the mass vegetation (compared to the rest of the island).
 It covers an area of 2.6 km2, which in comparison with other of Nauru's districts, makes it among the largest.

 Buada has retained more vegetation than other districts, where, because of mining, much vegetation has been lost.
 The proximity of the Buada Lagoon has been relevant to the survival of vegetation.

 Climate

 Buada has a tropical rainforest climate (Af) with heavy rainfall year-round.

 History

 The district held the ancient name Arenibok as early as the 1500s to the late 1800s.
 The Germans referred to it as 'Bush Village' (1889) after agreeing to its new boundaries located by the Germans, the locals during 1890 named it Buada (ghost land) which is still referred to nowadays.